Abortion Pill LP

 Ending a pregnancy with an abortion pill is not a simple procedure.
 While you can take the medication at home, it forces a miscarriage and can be painful.
 It may not even be necessary if the pregnancy is not developing.

-Whatever you do, don’t buy abortion pills online or try home remedies for abortion as these are not FDA approved and can be dangerous.
-Before you spend the money on an abortion pill appointment at an abortion clinic, find out if you actually have a developing pregnancy and are not too far along for an abortion pill procedure.
+Before you spend the money on an abortion pill appointment from an abortion clinic, find out if you actually have a developing pregnancy and are not too far along for an abortion pill procedure.

-At Alternatives Medical Clinic, we offer a confidential place to confirm if you actually are pregnant with a free and comfortable limited ultrasound exam.
+At Alternatives Medical Clinic, we offer a confidential place to confirm your pregnancy diagnosis with a free limited ultrasound exam.
 We also provide an unhurried setting to get all of your questions answered regarding your pregnancy choices.
+We do not provide or refer for abortion pill services.

-The Abortion Pill is a medical abortion, which consists of two medications.
+The Abortion Pill is a medical abortion, which consists of two medications that end and expel an implanted pregnancy.

-Ella is another type of emergency girth control (contraception).
-It is in the same family of drugs as the abortion pill, but it is designed to work like Plan B.
+ella is another type of emergency birth control (contraception) designed to work like Plan B.

 How does the abortion pill work?